Undergraduate Degree Program Admissions

 - Do not open envelopes addressed to you that contain official copies of documents; instead, mail them unopened in a larger envelope to the Admissions Office.

 - All materials must be received in the Admissions Office no later than the application deadline date for your application to be considered complete.

-Materials are accepted in and processed by the Admissions Office during regular business hours, Monday through Friday, 9 am to 5 pm Eastern Standard Time.
+Materials are accepted in and processed by the Admissions Office during regular business hours, Monday through Friday, 9 am to 5 pm Eastern Time.

 After grades become available for the term (see the academic calendar), admissions advisors conduct a final application review.
 The Admissions Office considers the following when reviewing applications:

 Academic Standing and Student Conduct

 You must be in good academic standing with Harvard University, with no disciplinary or administrative procedures pending, stemming from violations of our Academic Integrity and/or Student Conduct policies.
 The Admissions Office will consider your academic disciplinary and student conduct records at Harvard University and other academic institutions in making admissions decisions.